3ru/gpt-translate/README.md

 ```
 Translate `README.md` into traditional Chinese and place it under the `zh-TW` directory.

-### v1.1 Multiple file support
+### Multiple file support

-You can now translate multiple files at once by specifying a wildcard in the input file path.
+You can translate multiple files at once by specifying a wildcard in the input file path.

 Here is a sample
 ```